Birational geometry of quaternions: Abstract

 \section{Abstract}

 The Hilbert class field of the quaternion algebra $B$ is an algebra $\mathscr{H}(B)$ such that every two-sided ideal of $B$ is principal in $\mathscr{H}(B)$.
 We study the avatars of $B$ and $\mathscr{H}(B)$, i.e. algebraic surfaces attached to the quaternion algebras.
-It is proved that the avatar of $\mathscr{H}(B)$ is obtained from the avatar of $B$ by a birational map (blow-up).
-We apply this result to the function field analogy.
+It is proved that the avatar of $\mathscr{H}(B)$ is obtained from the avatar of $B$ by a birational map.
+We apply this result to the analogy between number fields and function fields.